richardnixondev/richardnixondev/README.md

 ## Hi there 👋

-Experienced IT professional with 15+ years in networking, Linux/Unix, security, virtualization, and AWS.
-Skilled in troubleshooting, automation, and infrastructure monitoring.
-Passionate about learning and home labs, with multiple AWS and IT certifications.
-Currently completing a web development bootcamp to support my career transition.
+Full Stack Developer (MERN) transitioning from 15+ years in IT systems administration, networking, cloud services, Linux/Windows, and automation, with practical development skills in JavaScript, Node.js, Express, React, MongoDB, and Python.
+Adept at problem-solving in high-pressure environments, collaborating with cross-functional teams, and delivering scalable, secure, and maintainable solutions.

 - 📫 How to reach me: contact@richardnixon.dev